bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 ## Running a Bacalhau Job

-After the repo image has been pushed to docker hub, we can now use the container for running on Bacalhau.
+After the repo image has been pushed to Docker Hub, we can now use the container for running on Bacalhau.
 To submit a job, run the following Bacalhau command:

 ```bash